Mox93/hello-world/README.md

 # hello-world
-This is my first time t use Github so I'm folowing the guide ;)
+This is my first time to use Github so I'm folowing the guide ;)